AXMonarch/PoloHTTP/README.md

-# 🌐 PoloHTTP – A Tiny Raw Java HTTP Server
+# 🌐 PoloHTTP – A Java HTTP Server

 > A hand-crafted HTTP/1.0 server built from scratch in pure Java.